 The money and property you own when you die is known as your estate.
 It might be subject to federal estate tax.
 If the estate is worth more than the exclusion amount, it’s usually taxable.

-For 2011, most relatively simple estates didn’t need to file an estate return (Form 706).
-This was true if the total value of the estate was less than $5 million.
+For 2015, most relatively simple estates don’t need to file an estate return (Form 706).
+This is true if the total value of the estate is less than $5.43 million.

-In 2010 only, the executor could have used the modified carryover basis rules to avoid paying estate taxes.
-This was true only if the value of the estate was more than $5 million.
-Beneficiaries should have confirmed if the executor used the modified carryover basis.
+In 2010 only, the executor could have used modified carryover basis rules.
+This is opposed to the step-up basis rules.
+Modified carryover basis let the estate avoid paying estate taxes.
+This was true even if the value of the estate was more than $5 million.

 Relatively simple estates include:

 If you gave the shares to your child, the same $2,500 would be taxed, but at your child's rate.
-Your child’s income might be low enough to allow his or her long-term gains to be taxed at the 0% long-term capital-gains rate in effect for 2009 through 2012.
+Your child’s income might be low enough to allow his or her long-term gains to be taxed at the 0% long-term capital gains rate.
 So, you eliminate the tax bill.